-LatFinish The latest time a vehicle must return to the depot; Optional enter in military time format (2400).
-WorkDay The number of hours in a normal work day; OTCosts Optional are incurred if the Workday hours are exceeded to complete the route (required if OTCost1 is used) Brk1Start How far into the shift/route a mandatory break Optional should start; if the driver should take a break four hours into the route, then Brk1Start = 4.
+LatFinish The latest times a vehicle must veture to the depart.
+Ontional LatFinish The latest time a vehicle must return to the depot; Optional enter in military time format (2400).
+WorkDay The number of hours in a normal work day; Optional OTCosts are incurred if the Workday hours are exceeded to complete the route (required if OTCost1 is used) Brk1Start How far into the shift/route a mandatory break Optional should start; if the driver should take a break four hours into the route, then Brk1Start = 4.
 Note: Up to five break fields can be used.
 Brk1Duration The duration of the break; entered in decimal or Optional whole number format (30 min = .5, 15 minutes = .25, etc.).
 MaxWorkTm The max time a vehicle can be out before returning Required to the depot.
 TargetWrkTm The target work time for each vehicle.
 Optional MaxDriveTm The max drive time per shift on a route before a Optional layover is implemented; entered in hours.
 MinLayover The minimum number of hours a vehicle can Optional layover.
 MaxLayover The maximum number of hours a vehicle can Optional layover.
 MaxDrvTmB4Layover Used by The software to determine how long a Optional vehicle must drive before a layover can be implemented.
-MaxLayovers The maximum amount of layovers allowed per Optional route.
-PreTrip In accordance with DOT rules; time added at the Optional start of each route.
+MaxLayovers The maximum amount of layovers allowed per Optional - route.
+PreTrip In accordance with DOT rules; time added at the Optional • start of each route.
 PostTrip In accordance with DOT rules; time added at the Optional end of each route.
+PostTrip - Optional